weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

     pip install -U weaviate-client
     ```

-2. Upgrade Weaviate to a compatible version
+2. Upgrade Weaviate to a compatible version.
+Each minor Python client version is closely tied to a minor Weaviate version.
+    - For example, Weaviate `v1.27.x` were developed together with `v4.9.x` of the Python client.
-    - Weaviate `1.23.7` is required for `v4.4.1`.
-Generally, we recommend you use the latest versions of Weaviate and the client.
+    - Generally, we recommend you use the latest versions of Weaviate and the client.
+You can find the version compatibility matrix in the [release notes](../../release-notes/index.md#weaviate-core-and-client-releases)

 3. Make sure a port for gRPC is open to Weaviate.
     - The default port is 50051.